Yandex Cloud

 7. Under Hosts, configure the hosts:

-• To change the settings of an individual host, click the icon in the line with its name.
+• To change the settings of a host, click next to the host name.

-• Subnet: Specify a subnet in the selected availability zone.
+• Subnet: Specify the subnet in the selected availability zone.

-• Public access: Enables access to the host from the internet if the cluster is created with TLS support enabled.
+• Public access: Enables access to the host from the internet if you enabled TLS support for the cluster.

-• Master priority: Host priority for assignment as a master if the primary master fails.
+• Master priority: Host priority for promotion to master if the primary master fails.

 • Shard name: Enables you to change the shard name for the host.
-The field is available only if the cluster is created with Cluster sharding enabled.
+This field is only available if you enabled Cluster sharding for the cluster.

-• To add hosts to the cluster, click Add host.
+• To add hosts to your cluster, click Add host.

-If you enabled sharding in the cluster and chose the local-ssd disk type, add at least two hosts per shard.
+If you enabled cluster sharding and selected the local-ssd disk type, add at least two hosts per shard.

 8. Under DBMS settings: